Frequently Asked Questions

 What we offer is daily workshops and evening entertainment around the campfire.
 Bring a fiddle, guitar or drum!

-Do you have any Cambium Crew (formerly work trade) positions available?
+Do you have any worktrade positions with the Cambium Crew available?

 We have a limited number of Cambium Crew (formerly work trade)/volunteer positions at each event.
 These positions fill up quickly and are in high demand!
 Applications can be found here: work trade and gift trade here.

-If you are interested in Cambium Crew (work trade) or volunteering or if you have any questions not answered on this page, please contact us!
+If you are interested in Cambium Crew or volunteering or if you have any questions not answered on this page, please contact us!
 We’ll get back to you as soon as possible.

 Can I bring my dog?